Prof Sam Naidu

 Member of the Rhodes Univeristy Sexual Violence Task Team.
 See the most recent report: http://www.ru.ac.za/criticalstudies/policybriefsfeedbackreports/

-Member of the Rhodes University Language Committee, Convener of the Annual Multilingualism Colloquium.
-See article: http://www.ru.ac.za/latestnews/languageapivotaltooltoeffecttransformationatuniversity.html
+Chair of the Rhodes University Language Committee, Convener of the Annual Multilingualism Colloquium (see the website: https//www.ru.ac.za/multilingualism).
+See the following articles:

 Editorial Board English in Africa

-External Examiner UCT and Stellenbosch University, UNISA Gender Studies Unit
+External Examiner UCT, Stellenbosch University, UNISA, and UNISA Gender Studies Unit